 Word continued to spread and again, the demand outpaced the available space.
 Robert moved the club to its current 12,000 square foot location, complete with 14 stalls, two lifts, welders, grinders, part washers, torches and more.
 A few months later, the club added another 4,000 square feet with six workstations in the same complex, and brought in Mia and Belle, the friendly resident canines.

 In addition to benefitting local car enthusiasts, this non-profit club wants to support future mechanics.
 Plans are in place to start a program that would help bring automotive repair programs back to local high schools.
 Robert shares his thoughts about helping the next generation, “We need free vocational programs in the high schools for the kids that are mechanically-smart, and we want to help make that available.”

 So, you wish you could join but you’re not in the Sacramento area?
 Do an online search to see if a similar group already exists in your area, or … start your own group!
 Robert is available to help.
 “I’ve had a number of people contact me about starting something like this in their area.
 I’m happy to share information about how to get up and running.”
 Maybe next year ALLDATA News will be featuring YOUR new club!

-See why more than 400,000 technicians trust ALLDATA Repair for their daily OEM-direct diagnostic and repair information.
+See why more than 400,000 technicians trust ALLDATA Repair for their daily OEM-accurate diagnostic and repair information.
 Request a demo ALLDATA Repair, the industry’s #1 automotive repair software solution, by calling (888) 853-7309 or click here to get started.